Bartender. Builder. Operator.

 The system serves the person

 A perfectly optimized cocktail program means nothing if guests don't feel welcome.
 A perfectly architected platform means nothing if it doesn't solve a real problem for a real person.
-The question is never "what's the most elegant architecture?" — it's "what actually helps?"
+The question is never "what's the most elegant architecture?"
+It's "what actually helps?"

 Get in touch